clifgriffin/simple-ldap-login/readme.txt

 Tested up to: 3.0
 Stable tag: 1.4

 Integrating Wordpress with LDAP shouldn't be difficult.
 Now it isn't.
-Simple LDAP Login provides the features you need with the simple configuration you want.
-All of the features.
-None of the hassles.
+Simple LDAP Login provides all of the features, none of the hassles.

 == Description ==
 Having a single login for every service is a must in large organizations.
 This plugin allows you to integrate Wordpress with LDAP quickly and easily.
 Like, really really easy.